 - A. Valve scribing: All valve collars and vaults shall be scribed with the valve data. - 1.
-Gate valve and butterfly valve collars shall be scribed neatly before the concrete has cured.
-If scribing of wet concrete is not possible, valve collars may be etched using a 4-inch grinder, with Engineer's approval in field. - 2.
-Air valve & Control valve vault lids shall be etched using a 4-inch grinder. - 3.
-All valve collars and vault lids shall be etched with the following valve data: - a.
-Flow direction arrow - b.
+Gate valve and butterfly valve collars shall be etched using a 4-inch grinder, with Engineer's approval in field. - 2.
+All valve collars and vault lids outside fenced sites ("main line valves") shall be etched with the following valve data: - a.
+Flow directional arrows - b.
 Station number in standard "STA XXX+XX" format, including the abbreviation "STA" in front of the number - c.
 Pipe size (if different from valve size) and material - d.
+Valve size and type (i.e. ARV, VB, GV, BFV) - 3.
+All valve collars and vault lids inside fenced areas ("site valves") shall be etched with: - a.
+Flow direction arrows - b.
+Valve type - c.
+Valve size - d.
+Pipe material - 4.
+All valve collars and vault lids inside fenced areas ("site valves") shall be further labeled with a laser etched 8" x 6" stainless steel placard, as specified above. - a.
+Follow anchor manufacturer guidelines for proper installation. - b.
+Contractor responsible for verifying anchor and anchor head diameters are compatible with holes in aluminum plate. - c.
+Valve identification placards shall contain the following valve data: - 1) Valve number, as provided on site valve numbering plans - 2) Valve size - 3) Valve type (i.e. BFV, GV, etc.) - 4) Description of valve function, as provided on site valve numbering plans - 5.
+Vacuum breaker / ARV valve meter pit lids shall be etched using a 4-inch grinder, as specified above. - a.
+Follow anchor manufacturer guidelines for proper installation. - b.
+Contractor responsible for verifying anchor and anchor head diameters are compatible with holes in aluminum plate. - c.
+Valve identification etching shall contain the following valve data: - 1) Valve station

-Valve size and type (i.e. ARV, GV, FV, etc.) - B. Valve box security and warning placards: - 1.
+- 2) Valve type (i.e. 2" VB /1" ARV, etc.) - 3) Tapped pipe size and type - 6.
+Contractor shall verify all data on the site valve numbering plans with Engineer prior to scribing of valve collars or fabrication of placards.
+Contractor shall be responsible for replacement of any incorrect placards or valve collars if this data is not verified by Engineer. - B. Valve box security and warning placards: - 1.
 Affix warning placard, as specified above, to the top of valve box lid at locations indicated on Drawings. - a.
-Ensure placards are affixed on lid in a location and alignment that allows unhindered actuation of locking nut.
+Ensure placards centered within valve box lids and center hole aligned with locking nut.
 Do not allow corners of placard to overhang the lid. - b.
-Pre-drill holes in valve box lids and install screws, per manufacturer's instructions.
-Ensure screws grip properly into the lid. - 2.
+Pre-drill holes in valve box lids and install rivets, per manufacturer's instructions.
+Ensure rivets grip properly into the lid. - 2.
 All valves indicated as requiring warning placards shall be installed below grade inside meter cans, as shown on Drawings.